-So, kudos to you for trying to navigate this nitty-gritty aspect of coffee making.
+Okay, we know any expert-level coffee fiend would gasp at the idea of someone saying these two drinks are the same thing, for the average Joe, they can be hard to differentiate.
+So, kudos to you for trying to navigate the sometimes confusing world of espresso drinks.
 Don’t worry though, we’re going to help you out.
 To assist in your endeavor to pick a team, we’ve put together this easy comparison, so you can know what you’re ordering next time you’re at the local coffee shop.

 First, the Ingredients